pavoltravnik/maxims-of-law/maxims-of-law.md

 Boni judicis est causas litium derimere.
 It is the duty of a good judge to remove the cause of litigation.
 2 Co.
 Inst.
 304.

-Bonum defendentis ex integr caus, malum ex quolibet defectu.
+Bonum defendentis ex integra causa, malum ex quolibet defectu.
 The good of a defendant arises from a perfect case, his harm from some defect.
 11 Co.
 68.

 Bonum judex secundum aequum et bonum judicat, et aequitatem stricto juri praefert.
 A good judge decides according to justice and right, and prefers equity to strict law.
 Co.
 Litt.
 24.